 So what can you do if stress is affecting your sex life?

 - Exercise.
 Aerobic exercise is best, with yoga or tai chi a close second.
 Either way, you want to get your blood pumping.
 Stress leads to stagnation and stagnation leads to low libido.
 Exercise moves the stagnation and has the added effect of making you feel good about your body.
 All good for a healthy sex drive.

 - Eat right for your sex life.
 Qi moves best when you are eating a largely plant-based diet with lots of leafy greens, some lean protein, and a small amount of whole grains.
 Refined carbs (too much pasta and bread) will make you more stuck.
 So will using food (or alcohol or coffee) as a way to try to relieve stress.
 Choose qi-moving foods including broccoli, kohlrabi, turnips, cauliflower, peppermint, radish, parsley, tomato, celery, asparagus, oranges, lemons, plums, strawberries, barley, buckwheat, rye, brown rice, sesame seeds, chicken, lima beans, fish, fava beans, chia seeds, pistachios, and yogurt.

 - Avoid caffeine.
 That morning joe stagnates qi, which is why it is infamous for exacerbating PMS symptoms and fibrocystic breasts.

-- Avoid toxins like processed foods or milk tainted with hormones and antibiotics.
+- If you can, try to avoid toxins like processed foods or milk tainted with hormones and antibiotics.

 - Relax.
 Experiment to find what works for you—a relaxation tape, a warm bath, massage, meditation